annaira/cleancode/PITCHME.md

 When we want to add new functions, procedural code and data structures will be more appropriate.
 ---
 ### Discussion
+- Uncle Bob would call our DTOs beans.
+Why do they have getters and setters?
 - Not blindly using getters and setters sounds nice but we need them for jooq in domain classes and they are the point of the DTO clases.
 - Method chaining is not a train wreck and not violating the Law of demeter.